Advertisement

 Young women may have received different care due to a host of factors, including widely held misconceptions about who’s likely to have heart attacks and a lack of awareness about heart attack warning signs in women.

-• A different type of chest pain—men tend to describe their pain as “tightness,” while women often call it “sharpness” or “burning.”
+• A different type of chest pain.
+(Men tend to describe their pain as “tightness,” while women often call it “sharpness” or “burning.”)

-• Other symptoms instead of chest pain, including nausea, weakness or fatigue, and pain in the neck, jaw, throat, upper abdomen or back.
+• Other symptoms instead of chest pain, including nausea, weakness or fatigue, and pain in the neck, jaw, throat, upper abdomen, or back

-“Women’s symptoms may be less typical,” says Shaikh.
-“This means they can take longer to get picked up on, and there's a chance for heart disease to progress more before it’s diagnosed.”
+Women’s heart attack symptoms may be less typical,” says Hafeza Shaikh, DO, FACC, a cardiologist and internal medicine specialist in Cherry Hill, New Jersey.
+“This means they can take longer to get picked up on and there's a chance for heart disease to progress more before it’s diagnosed.”

-Risk factors in women
+Heart attack risk factors in women

-“Sometimes women focus on body weight and size as risk factors because those are things you can physically see from the outside,” she says.
+“Sometimes women focus on body weight and size as risk factors because those are things you can physically see from the outside,” Shaikh says.
 “Unfortunately, we can't see our cholesterol or blood pressure, but they can start changing the arteries as early as our teen years.”

-Aside from well-known risk factors for heart disease that affect everyone, such as poor diet, obesity and inactivity, young women may experience additional, distinct risk factors, such as:
+Aside from well-known risk factors for heart disease that affect everyone, such as poor diet, obesity, and inactivity, young women may experience additional, distinct risk factors, such as:

 • Diabetes or high blood pressure during pregnancy